 INFORM Sudan's risk of humanitarian crisis and disaster to be very high, at 7.1/10.
 Being prone to floods and droughts, hazard and exposure is of particular concern, at 7.3/10. ?

-25/06: 4,100 South Sudanese refugees fled to open areas in Khartoum, camps in White Nile State or to South Sudan, following the 5-6 June attacks from host communities on South Sudanese in Omdurman.
+28/06: 4,500 South Sudanese refugees fled to open areas in Khartoum, camps in White Nile State or other unknown locations, following the 5-6 June attacks from host communities on South Sudanese in Omdurman.
 Reportedly, nine refugees have been killed, seven injured and two are missing in the larger Khartoum area.
 Several cases of SGBV have been reported.
-At least 1,600 South Sudanese refugees have relocated to Bentiu, South Sudan.
-An additional, a minimum of 200 South Sudanese refugees were relocated to Um Sangour camp in White Nile State.
-Tensions are rising between South Sudanese refugee and host communities in Khartoum, as host communities are accusing South Sudanese refugees of being responsible for the increased criminality in Khartoum since June.
-They demand that the refugees leave their settlements.
-Around 290,000 South Sudanese refugees are living in Khartoum State.?
+A minimum of 200 South Sudanese refugees were relocated to Um Sangour camp in White Nile State.
+Tensions are rising between South Sudanese refugee and host communities in Sudan, as host communities are accusing South Sudanese refugees of being responsible for the increased criminality in Khartoum since June.
+In White Nile State a water system was destroyed, leaving some camps without safe drinking water.
+Host Comunity members demand that the refugees leave their settlements.
+Around 850,000 South Sudanese refugees are living in Sudan.?

 Humanitarian access remains restricted, especially in conflict areas.
 The security situation has become more unpredictable since a new military regime took power in April 2019, posing access risks.
 Ceasefire agreements in September 2018 opened access to Blue Nile and South Kordofan, but areas controlled by the SPLM-N remain hard to access.
 In Jebel Marra, Darfur, UNAMID personnel were sporadically denied access to conflict areas due to insecurity.
 UNAMID’s retreat reduces safe access as fighting between government forces and the SLM-AW continues.
 Humanitarian travel policies were eased in 2016, but administrative procedures still present obstacles.
 Mines, explosive remnants, and poor roads hamper assistance.
 The economic crisis and countrywide lack of fuel and hard currency hamper aid delivery and access to aid.